dshum1/PyMosaic/README.md

-Photo-Mosaic Builder made in Python.
+Photo-Mosaic Builder made in Python by Danny Shum
-Danny Shum

-To use this code, execute a command structured like this:   Python [program name] "[image file name]" [number of tiles]
+Execution: To use this code, execute a command structured like this:   Python [program name] "[image file name]" [number of tiles]

 Restrictions:
 - The number of tiles cannot exceed 9800.